natalieagus/50002/docs/Labs/lab2.md

 ### Decoder

 A **decoder** is another standard combinational block.
-While a mux selects one of many inputs to drive a single output, a decoder activates **exactly one** of many outputs based on the input code.
+While a MUX selects one of many inputs to drive a single output, a decoder activates **exactly one** of many outputs based on the input code.
 It essentially converts a binary code into a **one hot** output.

 {: .note}
 A **one-hot** encoding means that **exactly one signal line is HIGH (1) at any given time**, while all others are LOW (0).
 For a 2-to-4 decoder, this means only one of `Y0`, `Y1`, `Y2`, or `Y3` can ever be `1` for a valid input, and the rest must be `0`.
 This is useful for selecting or enabling exactly one component in a larger system, such as choosing which register to write to or which operation to activate in a control unit.